Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 2. Access through OnLand portal

-4. Purchase Parcel Register (approximately $35-40)
+4. Purchase Parcel Register (about $35-40)

 5. Review "Instruments" section for liens

-6. Look for keywords: "lien," "charge," "encumbrance," "construction," "mechanic's"
+6. Look for keywords: "lien," "charge," "debt," "building," "mechanic's"

-7. Check registration dates carefully
+7. Check filing dates carefully

 8. Screenshot/save results for your records